statch/gitbot-gateway/README.md

-# gitbot-http
+# GitBot Gateway 🔑
-The interaction handler for GitBot, based on Cloudflare Workers ☁️
+The web layer of GitBot, handling interactions and OAuth, built with Workers☁️